Los Guerreros Tuareg: Los Guerreros Tuareg (2007–2015)

-In mid-2007 Pandilla Guerrera decided to pull away from Los Guerreros del Infierno to create their own separate identity in order to gain more success in CMLL.
-The group added Skándalo to its roster while Sangre Azteca decided to join Los Guerreros instead, in his absence Nitro took over as the leader of the group.
-The group was repackaged as Los Guerreros Tuareg ("The Tuareg Warriors"), inspired by the Tuareg Nomadic tribe, which was reflected in the robes and headgear the team wore to the ring and a more African tribal type entrance music.
-When Guerrero complained that the Guerreros Tuareg name was too close to his team they were renamed Los Rebeldes del Desierto ("The Rebels of the Desert") and also referred to as Los Rebeldes Tuareg, but the angle with Guerrero was quietly abandoned and the group reverted to the Guerreros Tuareg moniker.
-Nitro and Skándalo teamed up to participate in a CMLL Arena Coliseo Tag Team Championship Tournament in the summer of 2008.
-In the first round the duo won by defeating Sensei and Neutron.
-In the next round they lost to Flash and Stuka, Jr. Guerreros Tuareg had two teams participate as Arkangel teamed up with Hooligan also entered the tournament, losing to Mascara Purpura and Tony Rivera in the quarterfinals.
-In early 2009, Nitro was injured and was undergoing double knee surgery which let him 8 months out of action, forcing Arkangel de la Muerte to step in as leader.
-During Nitro's time away from the ring CMLL introduced the Mini-Estrella Pequeño Nitro, the leader of Los Pequeño Guerreros Tuareg, the first and so far only member of the group.
-By the late 2009 Nitro was able to return in full conditions and kept teaming with his fellow Guerreros Tuareg, although not achieving the success they were hoping for when changing their team name and image.
-When a new mid-card rudo team, called Los Cancerberos del Infierno, was created in 2009 Los Guerreros Tuareg talked about challenging Los Cancerberos, but no actual storyline came of it.
-In 2011 Doctor X left CMLL, and the following year Loco Max left the company as well, reducing the visibility of the group.
-In February 2015 Guerreros Tuareg member Hooligan was given a new ring character, Luciferno, who them became a member of Los Hijos del Infierno ("The Sons of the Inferno") effectively ending the Guerreros Tuareg group without an official announcement that the group was disbanded.
+In mid-2007, Pandilla Guerrera decided to pull away from Los Guerreros del Infierno to create their own separate identity in order to gain more success in CMLL.
+The group added Skándalo to its roster while Sangre Azteca decided to join Los Guerreros instead; in his absence, Nitro took over as the leader of the group.
+The group was repackaged as Los Guerreros Tuareg ("The Tuareg Warriors"), inspired by the Tuareg Nomadic tribe, which was reflected in the robes and headgear the team wore to the ring and a more African tribal type of entrance music.
+When Guerrero complained that the Guerreros Tuareg name was too close to his team, they were renamed Los Rebeldes del Desierto ("The Rebels of the Desert") and also referred to as Los Rebeldes Tuareg.
+However, the angle with Guerrero was quietly abandoned and the group reverted to the Guerreros Tuareg moniker.

+Nitro and Skándalo teamed up to participate in a CMLL Arena Coliseo Tag Team Championship tournament in the summer of 2008.
+In the first round, the duo won by defeating Sensei and Neutron.
+In the next round, they lost to Flash and Stuka, Jr. Guerreros Tuareg had two teams participate as Arkangel teamed up with Hooligan for the tournament, losing to Mascara Purpura and Tony Rivera in the quarterfinals.
+In early 2009, Nitro was injured and undergoing double knee surgery, causing him to miss eight months out of action, forcing Arkangel de la Muerte to step in as leader.
+During Nitro's time away from the ring, CMLL introduced the Mini-Estrella Pequeño Nitro, the leader of Los Pequeño Guerreros Tuareg, the first and so far only member of the group.
+By late 2009, Nitro was able to return in full condition and kept teaming with his fellow Guerreros Tuareg, although not achieving the success they were hoping for when changing their team name and image.
+When a new mid-card rudo team, called Los Cancerberos del Infierno, was created in 2009, Los Guerreros Tuareg talked about challenging Los Cancerberos, but no actual storyline came of it.
+In 2011, Doctor X left CMLL, and the following year, Loco Max left the company as well, reducing the visibility of the group.
+In February 2015, Guerreros Tuareg member Hooligan was given a new ring character, Luciferno, who then became a member of Los Hijos del Infierno ("The Sons of the Inferno"), effectively ending the Guerreros Tuareg group without an official announcement that the group was disbanded.